“Light on the hill, across the mountains”

 The attractive garden includes a small Japanese style area and a variety of ponds.
 For safety reasons, it is essential that children are supervised by their parents at all times and not allowed in the garden alone.

 PETS WELCOME – well behaved dogs and owners are very welcome!
 Dogs may be taken into your room but we don’t bring them into the farmhouse because we do have guests staying who have allergies.
+Please note: we are unable to accept pets in Welsh Mountain family room or Snowy Peaks four-poster room.

 We ask just a few common sense things: Please don’t let your dog climb on the beds or furniture.
 Please take your dog off the premises to relieve itself.
 Please DON’T go away and leave your dog unattended in the room for a long time.